Light770/DeepSeek_Distillation_Dataset_Generator/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Acknowledgments

-- DeepSeek-R1 team for inspiration
-- Replicate for API access
-- Contributors and maintainers